NikKowPHP/social-brain/chapters/chapter-17.md

 This isn't just an apology.
 It's a demonstration of integrity and a powerful act of connection.

 ---
+> ### **The Conductor's Podium: The Public Repair**
+>
+> A leader's apology is a powerful tool for building psychological safety at scale.
+How you handle a team-level failure sets the tone for the entire culture.
+>
+> *   **Apologizing to Your Team:** If you make a strategic error that impacts the team (e.g., setting an unrealistic deadline), your public apology is a powerful act of leadership.
+Use the Four R's in a team meeting.
+Taking public **Responsibility** shows that mistakes are survivable, and your **Resolve** to change the process rebuilds trust in your leadership.
+> *   **Apologizing for Your Team:** When your team makes a mistake that affects a stakeholder or client, a leader's job is to absorb the initial blow.
+Apologize on behalf of the team, but do so without throwing anyone under the bus.
+"I take full **Responsibility** for the error in the report.
+My team and I are already implementing a new review process to **Resolve** this for the future."
+You protect your team from the external threat, and then you handle the internal feedback privately.
+---
 > ### **The 1% Upgrade**
 >
 > Listen for a "non-apology" in the wild this week (on TV, from a politician, in a meeting).
 Diagnose it using the Four R's.
 Which of the four steps did they miss?
 This will train you to spot the difference between a real repair and a defensive maneuver.